MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/wdatp-integration.md

 # Windows Defender Advanced Threat Protection integration with Microsoft Cloud App Security

-Microsoft Cloud App Security integrates with Windows Defender Advanced Threat Protection (ATP) natively, to simplify roll out of Cloud Discovery, and extends Cloud Discovery capabilities beyond your corporate network.
+Microsoft Cloud App Security integrates with Windows Defender Advanced Threat Protection (ATP) natively, to simplify roll out of Cloud Discovery, extend Cloud Discovery capabilities beyond your corporate network, and enable machine-based investigation.

+[Windows Defender Advanced Threat Protection (ATP)](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-atp/windows-defender-advanced-threat-protection) is a security platform for intelligent protection, detection, investigation, and response.
+Windows Defender ATP protects endpoints from cyber threats, detects advanced attacks and data breaches, automates security incidents, and improves security posture.

 Microsoft Cloud App Security leverages the traffic information collected by Windows Defender ATP about the cloud apps and services being accessed from IT-managed Windows 10 machines.
-This enables you to run Cloud Discovery on managed machines, even when they aren't within your corporate network.
+This enables you to run Cloud Discovery on any machine in the corporate network, using public wifi, while roaming and over remote access.
 It also enables machine-based investigation: after you identify a risky user, you can then check all the machines the user accessed to detect potential risks; if you identify a risky machine, you can check all the users who used it to detect potential risks.

-## Windows Defender Advanced Threat Protection
-[Windows Defender Advanced Threat Protection (ATP)](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-atp/windows-defender-advanced-threat-protection) is a security platform for intelligent protection, detection, investigation, and response.
-Windows Defender ATP protects endpoints from cyber threats, detects advanced attacks and data breaches, automates security incidents, and improves security posture.

-Want to experience Windows Defender ATP?
-[Sign up for a free trial](https://www.microsoft.com/WindowsForBusiness/windows-atp?ocid=docs-wdatp-assignaccess-abovefoldlink).

-## Better together: Cloud App Security and Windows Defender ATP

-Microsoft Cloud App Security leverages Windows Defender ATP to tap into data about cloud app and service traffic from managed Windows devices.
-This seamless integration does not require any additional deployment.

-###	Shadow IT discovery on and off your corporate network
-Because the Windows Defender ATP agent is installed directly on machines, it monitors traffic regardless of your user's location, or whether or not they are connected via a VPN.

-###	Native integration
-The integration between Cloud App Security and Windows Defender ATP works out of the box.
-It is not necessary to route or mirror traffic from your endpoints or to perform complex integration steps.

-###	Machine-centric investigation
 Logs from your endpoints routed to Cloud App Security provide user information for traffic activities.
 Windows Defender ATP network activity provides device context, which can be paired with the username to provide a full picture of which user performed which activity from which machine, across your network.
+Microsoft Cloud App Security leverages the native integration with Windows Defender ATP to tap into data about cloud app and service traffic from managed Windows devices.
+This seamless integration does not require any additional deployment and works out of the box.
+It is not necessary to route or mirror traffic from your endpoints or to perform complex integration steps.

+> [!NOTE]
+> Want to experience Windows Defender ATP?
+[Sign up for a free trial](https://www.microsoft.com/WindowsForBusiness/windows-atp?ocid=docs-wdatp-assignaccess-abovefoldlink).
+>

 ## Prerequisites

-- Microsoft Cloud App Security license (EM+S E5)
+- Microsoft Cloud App Security license
 - Windows Defender ATP license
 - Windows 10 machines running Windows Defender ATP RS5